raspberrypilearning/focus-on-the-prize/en/step_5.md

 --- task ---

-Test your program, and you should see that the sprites can only be clicked on when they finish moving around.
+Test your program, and you should see that you can only click on the sprites when they have finished moving around.

 --- /task ---